Book cover

 Next, the developer selects the Refactor and Rename options:

-Afterwards, the IDE carries out the refactoring:
+Finally, the IDE executes the refactoring:

 9.4.1 Checking Refactoring Preconditions